srilamaiti/srilamaiti.github.io/README.md

   In this project, I am trying to determine the product type and it's critical components based on the provided user input.
 It provides a Chatbot interface and a UI, built with Gradio.
 Please find the code [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/agents/multi_agent_chatbot.ipynb).

   **Technical Stack**: OpenAI, Langchain, Langgraph, Gradio, Multi-Agents, Python

+- **AI Powered Customer Service Center Call Analyzer**

+  In this project, I am trying to determine the audio call in a customer service center.
+Based on the call, I do sentiment analysis, the reason of the customer call and the action plans to mitigate.
+Please find the code [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/customer_service_center_audio_call_analysis/customer_service_center_audio_call_analysis.ipynb).

+  **Technical Stack**: OpenAI, Speechtotext, Python

 - **Do English Language Learner Students Write Like Published Authors**

   Previous Automated essay scoring (AES) experiments have shown that models that are trained from scratch performed on par or better than pre-trained transformer models, leading us to investigate whether models that rely less on pre-training and whether models that have been pre-trained on a more informal data source (Twitter) would serve as better predictors of English Language Learners’ (ELLs’) essay scores when they are graded on six different essay components.
-We find that when we allowed BERT and a BERT-derived model (BERTbase-cased and BERTweet-base) to learn the training data by unfreezing layers allowed for them to predict a greater range of scores and thus performed better as shown by a lower MCRMSE (mean column-wise root mean squared error) score.
-The models were unable to learn the more extreme scores despite using K-means to cluster the data into low scores, average scores, and high scores and performing k-fold cross-validation with our models experimental models.
+We find that when we allowed BERT and a BERT-derived model (BERTbase-cased and BERTweet-base) to learn the training data by unfreezing layers, it allowed for them to predict a greater range of scores and thus performed better as shown by a lower MCRMSE (mean column-wise root mean squared error) score.
+The models could not learn the more extreme scores despite using K-means to cluster the data into low scores, average scores, and high scores and performing k-fold cross-validation with our experimental models.
 Additionally, BERTweet-base did not perform better than BERT-base-case regardless if we trained it on the entire range or clustered data, which implies that ELLs’ essays contain a different vocabulary than Tweet vocabulary.
 Please find the paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Do%20English%20Language%20Learner%20Students%20Write%20Like%20Published%20Authors.pdf).

   **Technical Stack**: BERT, BERTweet, k-fold Cross Validation, Python

 - **Estimating Impact of Mileage on Used Car Pricing in Indian Market**

   As today’s automobile industry is facing the car-chip shortage worldwide and the entire globe is facing unstable economic conditions caused by the pandemic and inflation, buyers are shifting their focus towards pre-owned cars.
-The car experts provide some broad guidelines and data-based approaches to estimate the factors affecting the market value of used cars.
-It has been traditionally thought that mileage is the main driver for used car valuation, but I seek to examine other factors that may influence the price of used cars, such as the car manufacturers, regular or luxury cars, fuel type, and region.
-In this study, I would like to answer the below question:-**How much effect the mileage has on the used car valuation in the Indian car market?** Please find the research paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Estimating%20Impact%20of%20Mileage%20on%20Used%20Car%20Pricing%20in%20Indian%20Market.pdf).
+The car experts provide some broad guidelines and data-based approaches to estimate the factors affecting used car market value.
+It has been traditionally thought that mileage is the main driver for used car valuation, I seek to examine other factors that may influence the price of used cars, such as the car manufacturers, regular or luxury cars, fuel type, and region.
+In this study, I would like to answer the below question: ** How much effect the mileage has on the used car valuation in the Indian car market?** Please find the research paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Estimating%20Impact%20of%20Mileage%20on%20Used%20Car%20Pricing%20in%20Indian%20Market.pdf).

   **Technical Stack**: R